ui-libraries/QGIS-For-Beginners/README.md

 In this lesson, you learned a few of the most important aspects of using GIS to visualize and manipulate your data.
 You saw how reliable data is freely available on the internet for download and use.
 You learned different ways to load a shapefile into an active map edit session with QGIS.
 You learned how to remove layers from the edit session.
 You saw how to add a base map for spatial context.
 Next, you found out how to set an appropriate projection for your map project.
 After this, you learned how to select features using an expression and how to export these features to a new shapefile.
 Finally, you learned about dissolving features to create new shapefiles for Johnson County and all the counties in Iowa.
 When you are ready, proceed to the next lesson!

-## Week 2: Loading a CSV File, Performing Table Joins to Continuous Shapes, Choropleth Mapping
+## 2: Loading a CSV File, Performing Table Joins to Continuous Shapes, Choropleth Mapping

 Last time, you downloaded some spreadsheet data on life expectancy by Iowa census tract, but we did not load this data in QGIS.